BMCARDONA/bmcardona.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Today I created this website.
-I will update it whenever I have any news about current (or upcoming) projects.
+This website was created today.
+Updates will be made for any current (or upcoming) projects.